Myths About Herpes

 “Fever blister” is just another term for a herpetic lesion.
 An initial herpes outbreak is often accompanied by a fever and flu-like illness.
 If you have these symptoms, see your doctor.
 The sooner you get treated, the milder the outbreak will be, and the less likely you’ll have outbreaks in the future.

-Myth: If I have a herpetic lesion on my butt, I won’t spread it to my partner if we have sex.
+Myth: If I have a herpetic lesion on my thigh and I put a band-aid on it, I won’t spread it to my partner if we have sex.

 Genital herpes affects the base of the nerves in the pelvis – known as the sacral ganglia.
 This is where the virus lives in those affected.
 For this reason, a herpes outbreak can occur anywhere in the “boxer shorts” region.
 No matter where the lesion is in this “neighborhood,” having sex during an outbreak – yes, even if it’s just one blister on your backside – increases your partner’s risk of contracting the virus.